NebularFX/configure-ad/README.md

 <img src="https://i.imgur.com/Xvmv7Dk.png" height="80%" width="80%" alt="VM Settings"/>
 </p>
 <p>
-We need to start by creating a virtual machine.
-Here you can see I created a new resource group (AD-Lab), named the vm (DC-1), and used Windows Server 2022 with at least 2 vcpus (make sure you use at least 2 otherwise it'll be slow).
+Let's start this off by creating a virtual machine in Azure.
+Here you can see I created a new resource group (AD-Lab), named the VM (DC-1), and used Windows Server 2022 with at least 2 vcpus (make sure you use at least 2 otherwise it'll be slow).
 </p>
 <br />